Hardy Pace

 Hardy Pace (July 10, 1785 - December 5, 1864) was an American ferryman, miller, and early settler of Atlanta, Georgia.
 He is the namesake of Pace's Ferry, an important ferry in the 19th century; and all iterations of Paces Ferry Road in north Atlanta.

 Early life and ferry

 Pace was born in 1785 in Anson County, North Carolina to Stephen Pace and Catherine Gatewood Buchanan.
+Hardy Pace is the Descendent of Richard Pace of Jamestown, Virginia.
 In 1809, he moved to north Georgia.
 The area he settled is known today as Vinings, Georgia, but at the time was known as (Pace's) Crossroads and, later, Paces (now a neighborhood of Buckhead).
 By the 1830s, Pace had established a ferry service on the Chattahoochee River which connected north Georgia and Chattanooga.
 His ferry business was highly successful, and Pace became a significant landowner in the Vinings area, accumulating 10,000 acres by some estimates.
 He also expanded into other businesses, including a gristmill (Pace's Mill), farm, and tavern, and owned more than 20 slaves.
 Pace married Lucy Kirksey (1786 - 1842) and they had five children: Karen, Parenthia, Catherine Gatewood, Solomon, and Bushrod.